Azure/azure-quickstart-templates/201-logic-app-b2b-disaster-recovery-replication/README.md

 ### X12/Edifact DR Logic App ###
 - In order for control numbers to be replicated, X12/Edifact encode and/or decode activity must happen on the primary site Logic App which X12/Edifact action uses the primary Integration Account.
 Send a test message to your pre-requisite Logic App.
 - The replication Logic Apps will trigger every 1 minute by default.
-If the test message you sent was less than a minutes ago, you may click 'Run Trigger' 'When_a_control_number_is_...' to generate an immediate run.
+If the test message you sent was less than a minute ago, you may click 'Run Trigger' 'When_a_control_number_is_...' to generate an immediate run.
 The logic app run will contain the replication of all the control numbers that was modified by the X12/Edifact Encode/Decode operations in the 1 minute window since previous trigger run.
 ![Image of History for Control Number replication Logic App](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/201-logic-app-b2b-disaster-recovery-replication/images/cn-replication-history.png "History for Control Number replication Logic App")
 - You can look into the run history and input/output for each action for these logic apps for replication results.
 ![Image of Run details for Control Number replication Logic App](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/201-logic-app-b2b-disaster-recovery-replication/images/cn-run-details.png "Run details for Control Number replication Logic App")